shchae7/raft_maude/README.md

 # raft_maude
-Maude model of Raft Algorithm
+Maude model of Raft Algorithm introduced in 'In Search of an Understandable Consensus Algorithm' with some simplification

-To run search

-> in raft.maude